xufu2022/VuePinia/02 getting started with pinia.md

-# Vue 3 State Management with Pinia
+# Getting Started with Pinia

+>   State:  Data that describes the current state of your application.